x-board/x-board-protocol/docs/basics.md

 The protocol is defined in the terms of messages and responses.
 However, I2C doesn't know either of these concepts.
 As such, the real protocol is wrapped in I2C.
-This paragraph outlines how this is done.
+This first part outlines how this is done.

-A I2C Master calls the board in one of the following ways:
+An I2C Master calls the board in one of the following ways:

     START Write (message) STOP
     START Write (message) START Read 1 byte START Read x bytes STOP

 The first variant is for when the client doesn't expect an answer.
-The second is for the case where the client expects an answer.
-The first read retrieves the length of the response, the second read retrieves the response itself and will be as long as the values read earlier.
+The second is for the case where the client does expect an answer.
+The first read retrieves the length of the response, the second read retrieves the response itself and will be as long as the value read earlier.
 There may be a way to designate a length that is higher than 255 in a process that takes multiple reads.
 However, that hasn't been defined yet, but we can state that for the moment `FF` isn't a valid length.